PugetBench for AERender (After Effects Render Node)Written on December 11, 2019 by Matt Bach

 - Windows 10 (no MacOS support currently)

 Note that since spawning multiple render threads quickly increases the RAM/VRAM usage, having more system resources generally means you will be able to spawn more render threads which often results in faster performance.
 In addition, plug-ins and customized preferences in particular may prevent the benchmark from running properly.
-If you run into any issues, we recommend resetting your preferences to default - be sure to make a backup first!
+If you run into any issues, we recommend resetting your preferences either by following Adobe's guide or by using our Adobe CC Preference Backup/Restore/Clear utility (Windows only).

 How to run the benchmark